Michelle3334/coaching-warriors/README.md

 ### Available Courses section
    * On the home page the available courses are displayed, with a short description.
    * The images are responsive when the user scrolls over an image.
    * If the user clicks on a specific course they can view the full description of the course information.
+At the bottom of the course detail page is a link to the booking page.

 <img src="media/images/course.PNG">